Odeuropa/wp3-information-extraction-system/README.md

 bash run_classifier.sh
 ```

+Note: Models are chosen for the distribution regarding their overall F1 score on the labels.

 # Extract Frame Elements from Bert prediction

 The script `extract_annotations.py` takes as input the folder with the predictions from the classifier and return a tsv with the frame elements, the sentences from which they are extracted and the associated books.